-Any violation, FA would not validate CMF/CTF. - Regulation for validation of CCSBT CDS, Guidelines for SBT import, export and re-export
+- iv.
+Reference to applicable legislation and penalties:- - Any violation, FA would not validate CMF/CTF unless penality has been imposed.
+Regulation for validation of CCSBT CDS, Guidelines for SBT import, export and re-export. - v.
+Other relevant information3:-

 (6) SBT Imports